web-platform-tests/wpt/README.md

 Running Tests Manually
 ======================

-The test server can be started using
+The test server can be started using this command:

     ./wpt serve

-This will start HTTP servers on two ports and a websockets server on one port.
-By default one web server starts on port 8000 and the other ports are randomly-chosen free ports.
+This will start HTTP servers on two ports and a WebSockets server on one port.
+By default, one web server starts on port 8000 and the other ports are randomly-chosen free ports.
 Tests must be loaded from the *first* HTTP server in the output.

-To change the ports, copy the `config.default.json` file to `config.json` and edit the new file, replacing the part that reads:
+To override the default ports, copy the `config.default.json` file to `config.json`, and replace the portion in the new file that reads

 ```
 "http": [8000, "auto"]
 ```

-to some port of your choice e.g.
+to some port of your choice – e.g.,

 ```
 "http": [1234, "auto"]